haltode/haltode.fr/content/travels/travels.rst

 - I planned at the beginning of the year to go to Finland to visit a friend for a few days during one of my only break in April 2020, but it got cancelled due to the sanitary crisis.
-- During the summer, I was supposed to work in the United-Kingdom and travel to New-York for an internship.
+- During the summer, I was supposed to work in the United Kingdom and travel to New-York for an internship.
 I ended up working from home.

 Staying home was clearly the safest and most reasonable option.